jackematics/AND-coding-challenges/2022/challenge-14-holy-grail/README.md

-# Bullseye
+# Holy Grail

-My solution to the Bullseye coding challenge completed in Typescript with all stretch goals completed.
-I approached this by using the symmetry of a dartboard: generating the top left corner of the board then reversing and reflecting this for the other corners.
+My solution to the Holy Grail coding challenge completed in Typescript with all stretch goals completed.
+This might be the most cursed, unreadable piece of code I've submitted recently, but my brain is melting recursively so I'm giving myself a pat on the back.
+It was also super dumb of me to use Typescript because of how awkward the json inputs are so I basically ignored it and used it like js (cba changing to vanilla js).

+I've written tests but since I didn't know what the output was supposed to be (I could have tried creating my own example json and using that but I didn't want to spend the time) I basically cheated and used my output as the expected result.
+The only ones I know for sure are correct are the dead spiders and holy grail coordinates (because I manually looked through the jsons and found/counted).

 ## How to run